unix/unix/README.md

 ## Witt

-Hello, I'm Witt (Chinese name: *zhendong.li*) -- A JavaScript full-stack engineer, I'm creating apps and libs to help improve the developer experience. currently a freelancer.
+Hello 👋, I'm Witt (Chinese name: *zhendong.li*) -- A JavaScript full-stack engineer, I'm creating apps and libs to help improve the developer experience. currently a freelancer.

 I'm not working full-time on open source right now, but I still spend a lot of time creating and maintaining OSS projects.